NEW - Rotary Chisels - a Revolutionary new way to Carve!

 Carbide Burs

-Carbide burs are more expensive than steel burs, but with ordinary care they will outlast a steel bur and should never need to be replaced.
+Carbide burs are more expensive than steel burs, but with ordinary care they will outlast a steel bur and should rarely need to be replaced.

 Some carbide burs look exactly like steel burs, but will stay sharper much longer.
 Personally, I don't buy this type as they are much more expensive and the high speed steel cutters last quite a long time when they are kept clean and used only on gourds.